Rheos.

 Rheos eliminates those input gaps with a Connected File System:

 Snap → Sync → Create.
 Capture a photo on site and it lands directly in your business's secure file system—no cables, no AirDrop, no manual uploads.
-When you open Rheos, every image, document, and piece of context is already there, ready for the AI to work with.
+When you open Rheos, every image, document, and piece of context is already there, ready for the AI to work with — and because Rheos has already learned your brand from your website, the output is on-brand by default.

 Think of it as an IDE (Integrated Development Environment) for your business: a single workspace where your real-world assets, AI intelligence, and content output all live together.